|Approval Date||21 Oct 2015|

 |Sovereign / Non-Sovereign||Sovereign|

-Specifically, the project intends to provide benefits to 5,000 Ebola Virus Disease (EVD) survivors, 2000 orphans and vulnerable children, 75 community groups, 300 cross-border traders, 450 social workers and 6,000 micro and small enterprises across the three affected countries.
+Project beneficiaries include the populations of Guinea, Liberia and Sierra Leone along the borders of the three countries, targeting: i) community members including youth, women, men, children, people with disabilities and the elderly; ii) health workers, iii) community volunteers and social protection officers.
+Specifically, the project intends to provide benefits to 5,000 EVD survivors, 2000 orphans, 75 community groups, 300 cross-border traders, 450 social workers and 6,000 micro and small enterprises across the three affected countries.

 Rural Water Supply & Sanitation